'The Music Room'

 Accuracy and timbre, in perfect harmony

-Perfectly layered and clear Highs', Mid's and the Bass is articulated (no boom or bother)
+Perfectly layered and clear Highs', Mid's and the Bass is articulated (no boom)

-that will deliver fireworks the industry has developed products to address
+some Headphones deliver fireworks, and the industry has developed these products to address the general market

 Just like Bose Sound has a market, Headphones come in all kinds of shapes and sounds